Golden Age of Science Fiction: Characteristic style and tropes

-The new approach was more sophisticated, but technology and optimism, which had always been stressed, continued to be foremost: In historian Adam Roberts's words, "the phrase valorises a particular sort of writing: hard SF, linear narratives, heroes solving problems or countering threats in a space-operatic or technological-adventure idiom."

-Many of the most enduring science fiction tropes were established in Golden Age literature.
-Space opera came to prominence with the works of E. E. "Doc" Smith; Isaac Asimov established the canonical Three Laws of Robotics beginning with the 1941 short story "Runaround".
-Another frequent characteristic of Golden Age science fiction is the celebration of scientific achievement and the sense of wonder; Asimov's short story "Nightfall" (1941) exemplifies this, as in a single night a planet's civilization is overwhelmed by the revelation of the vastness of the universe.
-Robert A. Heinlein's novels, such as The Puppet Masters (1951), Double Star (1956), and Starship Troopers (1959), express the libertarian ideology that runs through much of Golden Age science fiction.
+Roberts argues that the Golden Age was defined by Campbell's personal tastes and the genre dominated by the kinds of stories that met with his approval, identifying four distinct types: (1) "idea-fictions rooted in recognisable science", (2) "can-do stories about heroes solving problems or overcoming enemies", (3) "expansionist humano-centric narratives", and (4) "extrapolations of possible technologies and their social and human impacts".
 Algis Budrys in 1965 wrote of the "recurrent strain in 'Golden Age' science fiction of the 1940s—the implication that sheer technological accomplishment would solve all the problems, hooray, and that all the problems were what they seemed to be on the surface".

-The Golden Age also saw the reemergence of the religious or spiritual themes—central to so much proto-science fiction prior to the pulp era—that Hugo Gernsback had tried to eliminate in his vision of "scientifiction".
-Among the most significant such Golden Age narratives are Bradbury's The Martian Chronicles (1950), Clarke's Childhood's End (1953), Blish's A Case of Conscience (1958), and Miller's A Canticle for Leibowitz (1959).
+Alexei and Cory Panshin, in the 1989 book The World Beyond the Hill: Science Fiction and the Quest for Transcendence, write that stories became shorter by "packing more meaning into a smaller space".

 Other possible Golden Ages

 The term "Golden Age of science fiction" was coined by science fiction fans nostalgic for the period, and the conventional Golden Age concept relates almost exclusively to magazine science fiction in the United States.
 A number of alternative date ranges have been proposed by other generations of readers or in other contexts.
 The Encyclopedia of Science Fiction notes that it often corresponds to the establishment of science fiction magazines in the local market, as in the case of Bulgarian, Hungarian, Japanese, and Polish science fiction.
 Similarly, the Golden Age of Australian science fiction is considered by some to be the 1990s, marked by the rivalry between the magazines Aurealis and Eidolon.
 The Golden Age of French science fiction, by contrast, is considered by The Encyclopedia of Science Fiction to be the 1880s through the 1930s, when there were no dedicated science fiction magazines but the genre regularly appeared in nonspecialized magazines.
 The Golden Age of science fiction cinema is generally held to be the 1950s, especially in a US context; a second Golden Age is sometimes considered to have started in 1977 with the releases of Star Wars and Close Encounters of the Third Kind.